Growing and sowing

 How to Grow

-Flax and linseed confusion?? flax and linseed are varieties of the same species of plant Linum usitatisimum translated from the latin as 'Line most useful', originally a dual purpose plant.
-Today in the UK, farmers commercially grow - linseed a short variety with less fibre which is harvested with a combine harvester like wheat or barley, for its seeds, the straw, at present, has little use and is mostly burnt in the field.
+Flax and linseed confusion?? flax and linseed are varieties of the same species of plant Linum usitatissimum translated from the latin as 'Line most useful', originally a dual purpose plant.
+Today in the UK, farmers commercially grow linseed a short variety with less fibre which is harvested with a combine harvester like wheat or barley, for its seeds, the straw, at present, has little use and is mostly burnt in the field.

 Flax is the taller variety grown for fibre content, with a reduced seed yield, there are no commercial facilities in the UK to process and spin the long fibres from this plant, neither is there the harvesting machinery to pull the crop from the ground.